Models overview

 • Spend share, which uses relative spend share as a proxy when marketing data is sparse.

-To create a model, use the Mix Modeler step-by-step guided model configuration flow available when you select Open model canvas.
-See Create a model for more details.
+To build a model, use the Mix Modeler step-by-step guided model configuration flow available when you select Open model canvas.
+See Build models for more details.

 Manage models